kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

 >
 > You may also need to run `audit2allow` for sshd and other types to be able to access the unix daemon sockets.

 These files are managed by authselect as symlinks.
+You can either work with authselect, or remove the symlinks first.

+#### Without authselect
-You will need to remove the symlinks first, then edit the content.
+If you just remove the symlinks: edit the content.

     # /etc/pam.d/password-auth